-The 700 acre Lake of Menteith is the main venue for the National Fly fishing Championships in Scotland.
-The Lake is stocked weekly , with an even distribution by boat, with top quality rainbow and brown trout that are reared in the location by Lake Staff.
-The 34 strong fleet of well maintained boats is equipped with reliable outboards, oars, landing nets and drogues.
+Scotland’s only natural Lake is a sizeable 700 acres and is the main venue for the National Trout Fly fishing Championships in Scotland.
+The Lake is stocked weekly , with an even distribution by boat, with top quality rainbow trout and brown trout that are reared in the location by Lake Staff.
+The 34 strong fleet of well maintained hire boats is equipped with reliable outboards, oars, landing nets and drogues.
 More boats can be made available for major events.

 Our large fishery cabin contains a permit and tackle shop, lifejackets, wash-rooms/toilets, a gutting sink, meeting area, weigh-in hall, our offices and workshop.
 Tea and coffee are available and various sundries and soft drinks can be purchased from the shop.

-The Lake is a natural and mesotrophic body of water and is also a site of special Scientific Interest due to the exceptional flora and fauna.
-Historically the Lake has much to offer, with the impressive and peaceful ruins of the 13th century Inchmahome Priory on the largest of the Lake’s three Islands.
+The Lake was known as the Loch of Menteith until the first Ordnance Survey Mapping of Scotland in 1848.
+It is a mesotrophic body of water and is also a site of special Scientific Interest due to the exceptional flora and fauna.
+Historically the Lake has much to offer, with the impressive and peaceful ruins of the 13th century Inchmahome Priory on the largest of the Lake’s three Islands and the remains of the Earl of Menteith’s Castle on Inch Talla.

 BOAT BOOKINGS TELEPHONE 01877 385664 or email firstname.lastname@example.org